KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 Each pool has a unique ID and can be managed independently.
 Pools can be either permissioned or trustless, as specified during the creation step.

-- Permissioned Pools: Only the pool manager has the authority to mint and burn bonded currencies.
-The manager can be updated, or the privileges can be dropped entirely.
+- Permissioned Pools:   Only the pool manager can decide whether minting and burning should be permissioned or open to all, and can enable and disable mint and burn independently.
+                        Those privileges can be dropped entirely.
 - Trustless Pools: Any participant can mint and burn bonded currencies without requiring special permissions.

 ## Storage Items